 #1.
 Ditch Dirty Fossil Fuels

-Earlier this year, we installed solar panels on our home.
-Our oldest daughter, 13-year-old Anneke, helpfully pointed out that the panels looked “ugly.”
+When we installed solar panels on our home, our oldest daughter, Anneke, helpfully pointed out that the panels looked “ugly.”
 But those ugly panels soon became a symbol of pride for our family.
 She now thinks it’s really cool that we produce our own electricity while letting the Earth take a breath.

 For too long, New Englanders have relied on burning dirty fossil fuels to power our homes.
 This has taken a toll on our communities and the environment – including our ocean.
 Clean, renewable energy sources like solar and offshore wind offer a long-term solution to meet our energy needs without sacrificing our health or economy.
 Transitioning to clean energy can also give the ocean a break from having to absorb all that excess heat and carbon pollution spewed by fossil fuel power.